Orbital magnetoelectric effect in zigzag nanoribbons of p-band systems: Results and Discussions

-In panel (a) of Fig. ~\ref{fig:fig_zznrResult1}, we see that for $E_F=0$ and in the absence of $V_\text{AB}$ there are sizeable spin accumulations with opposite signs near the two nanoribbon's edges, whereas $\delta \langle L^z_\ell\rangle = 0 ~\forall~\ell$.
-This is consistent with the predictions of the SHE and is also compatible with the fact that the ribbon was taken from a bulk system in the B1 phase, in which it behaves as a quantum spin Hall insulator (QSHI) within the central energy band gap, displaying no orbital Hall effect in this energy range \cite{Uspxpy}.
-When the sub-lattice symmetry is broken in Fig. \ref{fig:fig_zznrResult1} (b), we obtain an induced spin accumulation profile that is rather similar to the previous case, having anti-symmetric character with respect to the nanoribbon axis as one would expect from the SHE.
-However, the induced OAM profile across the ribbon is markedly different.
-Here, $\delta \langle L^z_\ell\rangle \leq 0~\forall~\ell$ and is \emph{symmetric} with respect to the nanoribbon axis, evincing an induced orbital magnetization by the applied electric field.
-This orbital magnetoelectric effect does not arise from the OHE and for this particular class of nanoribbon systems it requires the presence of both SOC and sub-lattice symmetry breaking to manifest.
-Generally, the magnetization originates from spin and orbital magnetic moments, but in this specific case the spin contribution vanishes when all lines are taken into account, resulting in a purely orbital induced magnetization.
+We shall now explore some cases in which the nanoribbons are extracted from 2D systems in the B1 phase, where all three energy-band gaps are topological, as illustrated in Figs.~\ref{fig:figA2}(d) and (e).
+For $\lambda_I=0.15$ and in the absence of $V_\text{AB}$, we see in panel (c) of Fig. ~\ref{fig:fig_zznrResult1} that sizeable spin accumulations with opposite signs appear near the nanoribbon's edges for $E_F=0$, whereas $\delta \langle L^z_\ell\rangle = 0 ~\forall~\ell$.
+This is what one would expect from the SHE and is also consistent with the fact that in the B1 phase the 2D system behaves as a quantum spin Hall insulator that displays no orbital Hall effect within $\Delta E_0$~\cite{Uspxpy}.
+In contrast, by moving the Fermi level outside of $\Delta E_0$ to $E_F=-0.25$, we observe in Fig.~\ref{fig:fig_zznrResult1}(e) that the induced OAM is finite.
+Here, both the induced spin and OAM accumulations are much more spread across the ribbon and not so restricted to the borders as in the case of $E_F=0$.
+Nevertheless, they are both \emph{anti-symmetric} with respect to the ZZ ribbon axis and hence do not lead to a net magnetization, as the spin and orbital Hall effects forecast~\cite{Uspxpy}.
+Moreover, when the sublattice symmetry is broken by a staggered potential $V_{\text{AB}}=0.05$, different profiles emerge.
+For example, in Fig.~\ref{fig:fig_zznrResult1}(d), we obtain an induced spin accumulation profile for $E_F=0$ that is rather similar to the previous case, having anti-symmetric character with respect to the nanoribbon axis as one would expect from the SHE.
+However, the induced OAM profile across the ribbon is \emph{symmetric} with respect to the nanoribbon axis, which is not expected from the OHE and clearly leads to a non-zero net orbital magnetization when we sum over all lines.
+In panel (f) of Fig.~\ref{fig:fig_zznrResult1}, asymmetric profiles for both the induced spin and OAM accumulations are also revealed for $E_F=-0.25$.
+Here, by summing over all lines the spin contribution once again vanishes and the resulting induced magnetization acquires a purely orbital character.